-Schools should ensure to have the relevant contact details of the principal response agencies for their area, including An Garda Síochána, fire brigade and local authorities and other appropriate services.
-Schools should also have contact details for the transport services serving their school.
+Schools and ELCs (in this guidance we refer to them both as "settings") should ensure to have the relevant contact details of the principal response agencies for their area, including An Garda Síochána, fire brigade and local authorities and other appropriate services.
+Schools and ELCs with school-age children should also have contact details for the transport services serving their setting.
 These details should be checked regularly and kept up-to-date.

-Schools should establish communications with neighbouring schools to ensure, as far as practicable, a unified local response to severe weather events may be implemented.
-It is noted, however, that while schools in an area may try to co-ordinate their decisions, the circumstances can vary between individual schools in close proximity and may on occasions lead to different decisions being taken by schools.
+Settings should establish communications with neighbouring schools or ELCs as relevant to ensure, as far as practicable, a unified local response to severe weather events may be implemented.
+It is noted however that while settings in an area may try to co-ordinate their decisions, the circumstances can vary between individual settings in close proximity and may on occasions lead to different decisions being taken.

-Most schools use a text messaging service to communicate with parents and staff.
-Local radio, the school's website or social media may also be useful to alert parents and students to school conditions and closure should this arise.
+Most settings use a text messaging service to communicate with parents and staff.
+Local radio, the setting's website or social media may also be useful to alert parents and students to school conditions and closure should this arise.